splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

              - container.memory.rss.bytes
              - container.memory.available.bytes

-Add extra metadata labels
+Add additional metadata labels
 --------------------------------------

 By default, all produced metrics get resource labels based on what kubelet the ``/stats/summary`` endpoint provides.
-For some use cases, this many not be enough.
-Use other endpoints to fetch additional metadata entities and set them as extra labels on the metric resource.
+For some use cases, this might not be enough.
+Use other endpoints to retrieve additional metadata entities and set them as extra labels on the metric resource.

-The following metadata is supported:
+The kubelet stats receiver supports the following metadata:

--  ``container.id`` to augment metrics with the Container ID label obtained from container statuses exposed using ``/pods``.
+-  ``container.id``: Enriches metric metadata with the Container ID label obtained from container statuses exposed using ``/pods``.
--  ``k8s.volume.type`` to collect the volume type from the Pod spec exposed using ``/pods`` and have it as a label on volume metrics.
-If there is more information available from the endpoint than just volume type, those are synced as well, depending on the available fields and the type of volume.
-For example, ``aws.volume.id`` is synced from ``awsElasticBlockStore``, and ``gcp.pd.name`` is synced from ``gcePersistentDisk``.
+-  ``k8s.volume.type``: Collects the volume type from the Pod spec exposed using ``/pods`` and add it as a label to  volume metrics.
+If more metadata than the volume type is available, the receiver syncs it depending on the available fields and the type of volume.
+For example, ``aws.volume.id`` is synced from ``awsElasticBlockStore`` and ``gcp.pd.name`` is synced from ``gcePersistentDisk``.

 To add the ``container.id`` label to your metrics, set the ``extra_metadata_labels`` field.
 For example:

 .. code:: yaml